Jpollock2474/PF2E-Treat-Wounds-Tool/README.md

 -------------------------------------------------------------------------------------

-Visit the Releases page to download the Beta version:
+Visit the Releases page to download the Beta version and view screenshots:

 https://github.com/Jpollock2474/PF2E-Treat-Wounds-Tool/releases